 I wonder whether Mises had actually read any of the classical economists before writing this, since none of them suggest that one can ignore the cost of raw materials.
-Maybe Mises real argument is getting lost in translation?

 It is very easy to imagine two goods that have the same value, are made of the same raw material but one uses more of it than the other.
 One example of this is copper ingots vs copper tubing.
 Ingots are easier to produce than tubing, and so have less social labour embodied per kilogram than does tubing.
 Therefore a mass X of ingots and Y of tubing, where X > Y, may indeed have the same value.

 If Mises is talking about equivalent goods here, say copper ingots from two different foundries, then of course equal amounts have equal value (unless of course you get your copper ingots from Ea-nasir).

 Here Mises confuses use-value with value, a trait he shares with neoclassical economists.
 It is obvious that different people have different wants, that use-value is in the eye of the beholder.
 Mises then points out that it is exchange-value that is useful in trade, not use-value.
 This is of course correct.
 Mises then says that because market relations play out a certain way, then that way is "the appropriate employment of goods".
 An obvious counter to this is to point out that short-sighted employment of goods like petroleum are most definitely not "appropriate".
 On top of this there is the problem of market manipulation.